DimasKama/Webcam/README.md

 ## Client Usage

-For the client, just put the mod in the `mods` directory with the Fabric API.
+Put the mod in the `mods` directory with the Fabric API.
 The settings menu can be opened by hotkey (`C` by default)

 ![settings](images/settings.jpg)